MS Curriculum Requirements for Immunobiology

 Students seeking an MS degree must take a total of 30 credits, with not less than 22 credits earned at ISU.
 This 30 credits includes the below core course requirements and applicable research credits earned.

-Additional coursework for both MS and PhD degrees may be selected by the student in consultation with his/her Program of Study (POS) Committee to meet departmental requirements and to satisfactorily prepare the student for their research project.
+Additional coursework for both MS and PhD degrees may be selected by the student in consultation with his/her committee to meet departmental requirements and to satisfactorily prepare the student for their research project.

-Graduate credits of B or better earned at another institution may be transferred at the discretion of the POS Committee and with the approval of the Immunobiology Program and the ISU Graduate College.
+Graduate credits of B or better earned at another institution may be transferred at the discretion of the committee and with the approval of the Immunobiology Program and the ISU Graduate College.

 Additional information relating to credits required for graduate degrees can be found in the ISU Graduate College Handbook.